 Anticipated allocations are to be calculated annually by the Vice-President (Operations).

-The Vice President (Operations) shall present a schedule of anticipated allocated expenses between the Corporate Initiatives and Society operating budgets to the Advisory Board at the first summer meeting of the Board.
+The Vice-President (Operations) shall present a schedule of anticipated allocated expenses between the Corporate Initiatives and Society operating budgets to the Advisory Board at the first summer meeting of the Board.

 This presentation will include a breakdown showing relevant cost categories, and the amounts to be budgeted in each cost category by the Engineering Society and each Corporate Initiative